NT1026/GenAI-CLI-tool/README.md

 Use `python main.py -m <your-message>` to ask Gemini and get a response.

-Use `python main.py -i` to enter the interactive mode.
-And use command `!exit()` to exit interactive mode.

-And use `python main.py -h` to get more information.

 For example,

 ```
 $ python main.py -m "Hello, Gemini."
 $ python main.py -m "請告訴我 Gemini 是什麼"
 ```

+Use `python main.py -i` to enter the interactive mode.

+You can use command `!exit()` to exit interactive mode, or `!history()` to check your chat history in this session.

+Use `python main.py -h` to get more information.

 ## Tips